Sigmapitech/area-techno-tester/considerations/front-angular/README.md

 ## Conclusion

-Angular is a powerful and structured framework, but since only Yohann has experience with it, it doesn’t play to the strengths of the group.
+Angular is a powerful and structured framework, but it doesn’t play to the strengths of the group.
 The steep learning curve, combined with its heavier setup, makes it less practical for us compared to lighter, more familiar options like React or React Native.